A curious thing happened today.

 I ate a bacon sandwich and looked at some stalls.

-But I started feeling bad for the bear.
+And then I started feeling bad for the rejected bear.

-Mrs Sparkle is a friend of mine.
+Mrs Sparkle (not the bear maker) is a friend of mine.
 She is the most selflessly loving person I know.
 She’s always making and doing things for other people.
 Not because she has to, but because she wants to make them happy.

 She makes and gives gifts of love.